jacklj/etude-server/README.md

    - notes refer to specific times/durations in recordings

 #### Practice
-  - track practice
+  - track practice - when, how long, what you do
   - plan practice
-  - see current key technical ideas, linked to the lessons they came from
+  - see current key technical ideas, linked to the lessons/masterclasses they came from.
+Visible during practice - mark that you're focussing on them
-  - see what pieces you should be working on, track what you do
+  - see what pieces you should be working on

 #### Projects
    - plan for upcoming performances